-If your children are learning to drive or newly qualified here's what you need to know to help make their early years on the road safe and accident-free.
+If your child's learning to drive or is newly qualified here's what you need to know to help make their early years on the road safe and accident-free.

-Actually, most young drivers are safe.
-Only a significant minority (about a third) could be considered unsafe drivers.
+- Most young drivers are safe.
+Only a significant minority (about a third) could be considered unsafe drivers

 The show-off and risk-taker

 Young people, men particularly, like to show off when driving which means that they are generally less safe when they have friends in the car.

 Both sexes show off more to young male passengers than to young women and some find it 'cool' not to wear a seat belt even though this cuts the chance of being killed in a crash by a half.

 - All add up to make young drivers take risks.